 For more in depth legal advice contact us

-- Acting for both land owners and property developers in relation to both residential and commercial development projects.
+- Acting for land owners or property developers in relation to both residential and commercial development projects

 - Advising on the structure and content of the legal documentation associated with the sale and acquisition of development sites